No booking fees on the app

 Edinburgh (Waverley) to Glasgow Queen Street train travel guide

-Taking the train from Edinburgh (Waverley) to Glasgow Queen Street is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh (Waverley), you can arrive at Glasgow Queen Street in just 44m, making it a quick and convenient option for travelling between these two places.
+The train journey from Edinburgh (Waverley) to Glasgow Queen Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Edinburgh (Waverley), you can get to Glasgow Queen Street in just 44m, making it an ideal and convenient choice for travelling between them.

 Planning and booking